jeffscott72/PacketTracer_Assessment_Values/README.md

 * Wireless LAN Controller (haven't started this yet)

 **Update Notes:**
+__7/14/2021__
+Router page is in good shape.
+Added OSPF Network type.
 __6/22/2021__
 The Switch and PC pages are mostly done.
 Router page is in progress.